Flagsmith/react-native-performance-monitor/README.md

 # An example

 Set your baseline at http://127.0.0.1:8125/ by clicking remount.
-Pause the recorder, and adjust your component with what you think will improve perormance.
+Pause the recorder, and adjust your component with what you think will improve performance.

 Here's a before and after with this approach